 John is 5 minutes late for work every day while his colleague Martha is late for 30 minutes once a week.
 Do these late clock ins really matter?
-For many businesses, they do.
+For many Australian businesses, they do.
 In shift work industries and frontline roles, frequent tardiness can mean disruption and loss of profit.
 Even just 10 minutes of being late accumulates over time and eats away at the bottom line.
 But in a 2017 CareerBuilder survey, 29% of respondents said they came in late at least once a month.
 49% blame the traffic for their tardiness, 32% blame it on oversleeping, while the rest blame bad weather, procrastination, and “too tired to get out of bed.”
 How can managers discourage lateness among employees?

 How to increase employee attendance

 Many traditional managers believe that harsh sanctions are the best way to eliminate lateness at work.
 However, sanctions lower employee morale.
 They can drive productivity down and result in a high turnover rate.
 That’s why at this year’s Workforce Success Conference, we are inviting students to propose ways to increase employee attendance in Australia.
-Read on to know more about the tried-and-tested ways to increase employee attendance.
+Read on to know more about the tried-and-tested ways to increase employee attendance in Australia.
 Get the chance to improve on these methods by signing up for the case competition today!
 An internship and cash prize awaits the winner.

 1. Track time and attendance accurately